Creating a COVID-19 risk prediction model

 Development of a COVID-19 vaccine

 When the new SARS-CoV-2 virus emerged in China at the end of 2019, the BRC Vaccines theme was already working on human coronavirus vaccines and was in a unique position to respond rapidly to the pandemic.
 The Oxford team – led by Prof Sarah Gilbert, Prof Andrew Pollard, Prof Teresa Lambe, Dr Sandy Douglas and Prof Adrian Hill – identified a vaccine candidate and began testing in human volunteers in April 2020.
-The results of the Phase I/II trial indicate no early safety concerns and show the vaccine induces a strong immune response.
-The potential vaccine entered Oxford’s Phase III clinical trials, led by Professor Pollard, in May across 19 trial sites in the UK, and sites in South Africa and Brazil.
+In December 2020, the vaccine was found to be safe and effective, according to the peer-reviewed findings of the Phase III trial.
+The efficacy data were based on 11,636 volunteers across the United Kingdom and Brazil who took part in the trial.

 The RECOVERY Trial